Frequently Asked Questions

 How are we different from the HDNR Master’s of Science degree?

-The traditional Master’s of Science in Human Dimensions of Natural Resources is a research-based degree where you work with a faculty member or group of faculty members on a specific research project.
+The traditional Master’s of Science in the Human Dimensions of Natural Resources department is a research-based degree where you work with a faculty member on a specific research project over two years.
 In contrast, we are a cohort-based program with a focus on coursework and applied projects.
 Find out more about the traditional Master’s of Science Degree here.

 Do I need to speak English to be accepted?
 Or a non-English language to go abroad?

-All students from a country where English is not the official language will need to take an approved English exam, such as the TOEFL.
+The CSU Graduate School requires students from a country where English is not the official language to pass an approved English exam, such as the TOEFL.

-Some of the international project sites also require foreign language abilities to participate.
+Some international capstone project also require foreign language abilities.

 Students going to a country where Spanish language proficiency is required will be asked to take an online Spanish assessment, such as the DELE (examenes.cervantes.es/es/dele/que-es).
 Typically a Level B score on the DELE will be expected for completing a capstone project in a Spanish speaking country.